CameronMcE/MicroplasticsModelling/README.md

 Appendix Figure 1 was created using the "mp_extrapolate_alpha_1.81.nc" and "mp_extrapolate_alpha_1.07.nc" files.

-Appendix Figures 2 - 5 were created using the files "mp_mass_concentration_insoluble.nc", "mp_number_concentration_insoluble.nc", "mp_mass_number_concentration_soluble.nc" and "mp_fibres_concentration.nc" files respectively.
+Appendix Figures 2 - 5 were created using the files "mp_mass_concentration_insoluble.nc", "mp_number_concentration_insoluble.nc", "mp_concentration_soluble.nc" and "mp_fibres_concentration.nc" files respectively.

 Appendix Figure 6 was created using the "AOD_CCN_CDNC.nc" file.